calimero-network/docs/docs/intro/index.md

 ## What is Calimero?

-**Calimero Core** is the runtime for building peer-to-peer applications with automatic conflict-free synchronization.
-It enables offline-first, distributed apps that sync when online, without central servers.
+**Calimero** is a peer-to-peer framework for building self-sovereign, local-first applications with automatic, conflict-free synchronization.
+It enables developers to create distributed apps where users own their data, operate offline, and sync with peers when connectivity is available—without relying on centralized servers.

-Calimero is an application layer built on top of the network — a place for collaboration, computation, and coordination between peers.
-Where a blockchain would rely on **consensus**, Calimero uses **CRDTs (Conflict-free Replicated Data Types)** for distributed consistency without global agreement.
+At the application layer, Calimero provides a shared environment for collaboration, computation, and coordination between peers.
+Instead of relying on **global consensus** like blockchains do, it achieves distributed consistency through **CRDTs (Conflict-free Replicated Data Types)**—allowing independent nodes to converge on the same state without coordination, leaders, or ordering guarantees.

 ## Core Value Proposition